Michael Bloomberg launches 2020 presidential bid

 MANCHESTER, N.H. — Former New York City Mayor Michael Bloomberg officially entered the 2020 race Sunday, ending several weeks of will-he-or-won’t-he speculation about a late entry into the already-crowded Democratic primary.

+"I’m running for president to defeat Donald Trump and rebuild America," Bloomberg said on his campaign website.
+"We cannot afford four more years of President Trump’s reckless and unethical actions.
+He represents an existential threat to our country and our values.
+If he wins another term in office, we may never recover from the damage."

-Bloomberg’s entry was preceded by news of a massive television ad buy — $31 million, according to Advertising Analytics, which told NBC News it was the single largest single week expenditure the firm had ever tracked.
+Bloomberg’s entry was preceded by news of a massive television ad buy — $31 million, according to Advertising Analytics, which said it was the single largest single week expenditure the firm had ever tracked.
 A $30 million buy in the final weeks of the 2012 race for then-President Barack Obama held the previous record.

-The ad promotes Bloomberg's record as mayor and then promises "to rebuild the country and restore faith in the dream that defines us: where the wealthy will pay more in taxes and the middle class get their fair share; everyone without health insurance can get it and everyone who likes theirs, keep it; where jobs won't just help you get by but get ahead.
-And on all those things, Mike Bloomberg intends to make good."
+The ad promotes Bloomberg's record as mayor in the aftermath of 9/11 as well as his post-mayoral work campaigning for gun control and against the coal lobby.

 It’s Bloomberg’s deep pockets and willingness to spend that could help him make up the difference of getting in several months after most of the already-established Democratic field.
 But his strategy to win is a risky one: skipping the early four nominating contests and instead running what longtime Bloomberg aide Howard Wolfson called a "broad-based, national campaign."